Why Quality Management Is So Important for Safety

 - Organization may suffer from department “silos”.

-Even if your organization suffers any of these points, you may very well be able to easily implement some of the ideas discussed in this article.
+Even if your organization suffers any of these points, you may very well be able to easily implement some ideas discussed in this article.

 What grade would you give your aviation SMS?
 Take this 20 question quiz to find out.